 Partitioning

-You can also partition the log events based on a custom time field.
-For example, if you're sending events that contain a field called datetime (a column that has a timestamp in a valid format), you can specify this field as the partition field.
-This helps in speeding up the query performance when you're querying based on the partition field.
+(a column that has a timestamp in a valid format), you can specify this field as the partition field.
+This helps speed up the query performance when you're querying based on the partition field.
+Refer to the custom partitioning section for more details.

 Flattening